jhillman/node-db-migrate/README.md

 }
 ```

-One common use case for this is when the remote DB does not accept connections from the host that will be running db-migrate.
+One common use case for this is when the remote DB does not accept connections from the host that will be running pg-db-migrate.
 For example, a database within an AWS
 [Virtual Private Cloud (VPC)](http://aws.amazon.com/vpc) that is only open to [EC2](http://aws.amazon.com/ec2) hosts within the same VPC.
 By pointing the tunnel sshConfig to a host within the DB's
 VPC, you can run your migrations from any host.